 (a) You may provide offerors a model subcontracting plan when you determine it appropriate, e.g., when it may facilitate evaluation or negotiation.
-Use the model plan developed by the Office of Enterprise Development (E) in Appendix 519A.
-Include the following notice on the transmittal, if you provide the model in response to a single request, or in the solicitation, if you include it as an attachment:
+You may use the model plan developed by the Office of Small Business Utilization (E) in Appendix 519A.
+Include the following notice on the transmittal, if you provide a model in response to a single request, or in the solicitation, if you include it as an attachment:

 Notice to Offerors: "GSA provides this model plan as a tool.
 You must adapt this model plan to fit your subcontracting situation.
-The plan is not a fill-in-the-blank form and you must remove instructional language.
+The plan is NOT a fill-in-the-blank form and you must remove instructional language.
 This model does not establish minimum requirements for an acceptable plan.
 The model reflects objectives GSA encourages contractors to adopt."